pism/pism.github.io/overview.md

 # What is PISM?

-The Parallel Ice Sheet Model (PISM) is a computer program used in climate science to simulate the past and future of the Earth's two large ice sheets in Greenland and Antarctica.
+The Parallel Ice Sheet Model (PISM) is a computer program used in climate science to simulate the past and future of glaciers and ice sheets, including the Earth's two large ice sheets in Greenland and Antarctica.

 # Why are Ice Sheets Important?